Astuary/TourItYourself/README.md

 ## Useful Links

-This project is deployed on [!site](https://)
+This project is deployed on [!site](https://tourityyourself.web.app)

 ## Acknowledgement

 Thank you HackUMass VIII for hosting the fun virtual hackathon.
 I look forward to coming here next year.
+Thank you to MLH for having cool resources like Radar.io and GCP so I could build this geofencing app for the tourists.